4-H is more than ribbons and awards...

 "developing an inquiring mind."
 Both of these life skills are related to project completion.

 By learning how to complete a project, youth can work toward another of the life skills:

 fostering positive self-concept.

 Here are some commonly asked questions about project completion:

 When is a 4-H project "complete" ?

 Each 4-H project has unique and specific guidelines for project completion.
-Over the past several years, however, we have been moving toward a system that is more uniform and consistent regarding project completion.
+Over the past several years, Montana 4-H has been moving toward a system that is more uniform and consistent regarding project completion.
 For all the animal science projects, foods, sewing & textiles, child development, entomology, woodworking, electricity, aerospace and others, the following general guidelines apply: